 We have not paid any cash dividends on our shares of common stock to date and do not intend to pay cash dividends prior to the completion of our initial business combination.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition subsequent to completion of our initial business combination.
 The payment of any dividends subsequent to our initial business combination.
-The payment of our subsequent to our initial business combination.
-The payment of our subsequent to our initial business combination.
-The payment of our subsequent to our initial business combination.
-The payment of our subsequent to our initial business combination will be within the discretion of our board of directors at such time.
+The payment of any dividends subsequent to our initial business combination will be within the discretion of our board of directors at such time.
 It is the present intention of our board of directors to retain all earnings, if any, for use in our business operations and, accordingly, our board of directors does not anticipate declaring any dividends in the foreseeable future.
 In addition, our board of directors is not currently contemplating and does not anticipate declaring any stock dividends in the foreseeable future, except if we increase the size of the offering pursuant to Rule 462(b) under the Securities Act, in which case we will effect a stock dividend immediately prior to the consummation of the offering in such amount as to maintain our initial stockholders' ownership at 20.0% of our issued and outstanding shares of our common stock upon the consummation of this offering.
-Further, if we incur any indebtedness in connection with our initial business combination, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.
+Further, if we incru any indebtedness in connection with our initial business combination, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.